hadasabraham/Tlamim-project/README.md

 ## Backend structure

-In the backend folder aech file defines a diffrent part of our backend.
+In the backend folder each file defines a diffrent part of our backend.
 - EmailServer.py - defines an abstraction of Gmail API
 - FormServer.py - defines an abstraction of Google Forms API
 - Tables.py - defines the abstraction of the database and basic operations.
 - utils.py - defines an API of the backend features.
-The backend server use those wrapper function for easier use of the dataset and the other servers.
+The backend server uses those wrapper functions for easier use of the dataset and the other servers.
 - BackendApp.py - defines the backend server.
 - test.py - defines serveral basic tests on the system.
 - pathParameters/parameters.py - defines the communication structure between the frontend and the backend.